 6. Fruitfulness Is Supernatural

 Yes, we need to realise that God is spirit.
 God is supernatural.
 God is Almighty.
 God loves to perform miracles.
-Remember all the miracles Jesus did when He walked on earth?
-Remember all the miracles — the ten plague, the parting of the Red Sea, the turning of bitter water to sweet water, the sandals of the Israelites that never worn out and many many miracles.
+Remember all the miracles Jesus did when He walked on earth — the ten plague, the parting of the Red Sea, the turning of bitter water to sweet water, the sandals of the Israelites that never worn out and many many miracles.
 Read this hidden treasure in Luke 4:4 that said man shall not live on bread alone but by every word that proceeds from the mouth of God.
 Our God is a God who does the supernatural.
 Let God perform miracles in your life by blessing you with fruitfulness in everything you set forth to do.

 My friend, do you lack something in your life?
 Are you waiting for a job?
 Are you praying for a child?
 Are you facing difficulties in relationship?
 Spend time with Jesus.
 Tell Him your need.
 Be mesmerised with Jesus.
 Let the Holy Spirit speaks to you and remind you of God’s words and help your faith grow.
 Then in God’s appointed time, you will see God’s blessing of success.
 This is the way how things work in God’s kingdom.
 It is the mysteries of the kingdom of heaven revealed and I thank God for this knowledge.